tenstorrent/sfpi/README-riscv.md

 But you should avoid building two newlib or two linux toolchains with the same prefix.

-If building a linux toolchain on a MacOS system, or on a Windows system using the Linux subsystem or cygwin, you must ensure that the filesystem is case-sensitive.
+If building a linux toolchain on a macOS system, or on a Windows system using the Linux subsystem or cygwin, you must ensure that the filesystem is case-sensitive.
 A build on a case-insensitive filesystem will fail when building glibc because \*.os and \*.oS files will clobber each other during